1 Million satisfied users

 The health expenditure per capita is $9,146/year in the USA and $3,458/year in Europe.
 Each European spends on average more than 120 Euro in medical technology.
 The sales focus is shifting to growth markets because of its large population, growing middle class and improving healthcare systems.

 The 30 of the largest global device and diagnostic equipment companies have the 74% of sales.
 Johnson and Johnson, GE and Medtronic are the top 3 medical device companies.
-Diagnostic imaging devices have a 40% market share.
-Cost containments, pricing and reimbursement controls, and regulatory issues are key drivers for the sector.
+Diagnostic imaging equipments have a 40% market share.
+Expense controls, prices and reimbursement controls, and also regulatory issues are crucial drivers for the market.

 The current trends in the medical device industry are M&A processes, wide products range, R&D investments, new markets, cost-saving strategies, outsourcing, remote monitoring, big data analysis, mobile health, robotic surgery, medtech-pharma and Google player.